au-research/ARDC-23-things/_things/thing-22.md

 ---
-author: ARDC
+thing: 22
+title: "What's in a name?"
 description: |
     Learn about the key players in Australia’s research data management ecosystem and how these players combine to make generation, management and publication big data possible.
-keywords: 'data, research, research data, australia'
-title: "What's in a name?"
+overview:
+ - Getting started: sample some acronym soup
+ - Learn more: it doesn’t get much bigger than a telescope which is a square kilometre big!
+ - Challenge me: explore some virtual laboratories and continental maps
 ---

-Learn about the key players in Australia’s research data management ecosystem and how these players combine to make generation, management and publication big data possible.

--   **Getting started**: sample some acronym soup
--   **Learn more**: it doesn’t get much bigger than a telescope which is a square kilometre big!
--   **Challenge me**: explore some virtual laboratories and continental maps

 ## Getting started
 ### Who's who in the acronym soup?